 Recommendation 309 (2011)1

-7. The Congress therefore, referring to:
+7. The Congress therefore, refers to:

 a. its “Principles governing the institution of the Ombudsman/Ombudsperson at local and regional level” (1999);

-1 Debated and adopted by the Congress on 18 October 2011, 1st sitting (see Document CG(21)6, explanatory memorandum) Rapporteur: H. Pihlajasaari, Finland (R, SOC) and H. Skard, Norway (L, SOC)
+1. Debated and adopted by the Congress on 18 October 2011, 1st Sitting (see Document CG(21)6, explanatory memorandum), rapporteur: H. Pihlajasaari, Finland (R, SOC) and H. Skard, Norway (L, SOC).